-- 5. (1) Directors have responsibility for procurement activities within their service areas and branches and are accountable for achieving the specific objectives of the procurement project.
-(2017-362) - (2) Directors have the authority to award contracts in the circumstances specified in this by-law provided that the delegated power is exercised within the limits prescribed in this by-law, and the requirements of this by-law are met. - (3) Directors in conjunction with Supply Services shall provide evidence that the contract pricing represents fair market value. - (4) Supply Services is responsible for, - (a) providing professional procurement advice and services to Directors. - (b) monitoring compliance with this by-law, - (c) notifying Directors, in advance if possible, of non-compliance, and - (d) informing Council that non-compliance with this by-law has occurred. - (5) Supply Services has the authority to reject the proposed action of a Director for those actions specified in this by-law requiring a joint "Director and Supply Services" decision. - (6) For awards of competitive contracts: - (a) made to the Lowest Responsive Bidder, - (b) made on the basis of Best Value of a value of \$500,000 or less, - (c) and for awards of non-competitive contracts of a value of \$100,000 or less,
+- 1. Directors have responsibility for procurement activities within their service areas and branches and are accountable for achieving the specific objectives of the procurement project.
+(2017-362) - 2.
+Directors have the authority to award contracts in the circumstances specified in this by-law provided that the delegated power is exercised within the limits prescribed in this by-law, and the requirements of this bylaw are met. - 3.
+Directors in conjunction with Supply Services shall provide evidence that the contract pricing represents fair market value. - 4.
+Supply Services is responsible for, - (a) providing professional procurement advice and services to Directors, - (b) monitoring compliance with this by-law, - (c) notifying Directors, in advance if possible, of non-compliance, and - (d) informing Council that non-compliance with this by-law has occurred. - 5.
+Supply Services has the authority to reject the proposed action of a Director for those actions specified in this by-law requiring a joint "Director and Supply Services" decision. - 6.
+Provided that Supply Services is in receipt of a funded requisition and the requirements of this By-law are met, Supply Services has the authority to award contracts: - (a) to the Lowest Responsive Bidder, - (b) on the basis of Best Value of a value of \$750,000 or less.